The Factory: 1964–1968: 231 East 47th Street

-Billy Name brought in the red couch which became a prominent furnishing at the Factory, finding it on the sidewalk of 47th street during one of his "midnight outings."
-The sofa quickly became a favorite place for Factory guests to crash overnight, usually after coming down from speed.
-It was featured in many photographs and films from the Silver era, including Blow Job (1963) and Couch (1964).
+Billy Name brought in a red couch that he found on the sidewalk, which became a prominent furnishing at the Factory.
+The sofa quickly became a favorite place for Factory guests to crash overnight.
+It was featured in many photographs and films from the Silver era, including Blow Job (1964) and Couch (1964).
 During the move in 1968, the couch was stolen while left unattended on the sidewalk for a short time.